 One of the main applications of decimals comes from percents.
 Most people know the rule that to convert a number to a percent, you move the decimal two places to the left.
-For example, 50% is just 0.50 (which is often written as just 0.5) and 237% would be written as 2.37.
+For example, 50% is just 0.50 (which is often written just as 0.5), and 237% would be written as 2.37.
 Again, we want to transition from this simply being a rule of percents and turn it into a concept relating decimals and percents.